jaslatendresse/msr-challenge-2021/docs/notes/project_selection.md

 Query for each project to avoid API limitation.
 Save each result to JSON file and dump through Python pipeline to go into our SQLite database.

+The reason we query for each project is because querying for all 8 project at once results in exceeding the API limit to save the output.

 `SELECT * from travistorrent-bq.data.2017_01_11 WHERE gh_project_name = 'Graylog2/graylog2-server'`

 `SELECT * from travistorrent-bq.data.2017_01_11 WHERE gh_project_name = 'apache/flink'`